mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 * Contact profile values

-   If the form field is linked with a contact field, Mautic will check if there is a value in the contact's profile and hides the field if configured to do so.
+   If the Form field is linked with a Contact field, Mautic will check if there is a value in the Contact's profile and hides the field if configured to do so.

 4. Display field only after X submissions.